MrEnfoiros/MrEnfoiros/README.md

 - 🌱 I’m currently learning C++, Python, Java and Japanese/日本語.
 - 📫 How to reach me : antoine.vidal@ens.uvsq.fr

-Thanks to @xelaco for recommending me this website
+Thanks to @xelaco for recommending me this website.

-The Anki pdf in this repository is just some statistics about my deck I'm using to practice japanese vocabulary.
-Original Anki deck here : https://ankiweb.net/shared/info/2112246396
+If you are curious about my Japanese level you can check the .html files on my repository.